CSU-PCAST: A Dual-Branch Transformer Framework for medium-range ensemble Precipitation Forecasting: Introduction

-In this paper, we introduce Colorado State University Precipitation foreCAST (CSU-PCAST) framework, a deep learning-based medium-range ensemble weather forecasting model that outperforms ECMWF and GEFS ensembles at a fine spatial resolution of 0.25°.
+In this paper, we introduce Colorado State University Precipitation foreCAST (CSU-PCAST) framework, a deep learning-based medium-range ensemble weather forecasting model designed to improve precipitation forecasts relative to operational ensemble baselines at a fine spatial resolution of \(0.25^\circ\).
 The model produces 15-day forecasts every 6 hours, conditioned on 6 atmospheric variables at 8 pressure levels and 9 surface variables, with an emphasis on precipitation prediction.
-To enhance precipitation forecasting, we adopt the global Integrated Multi-satellite Retrievals for Global Precipitation Measurement (IMERG) as a precipitation label.
+To enhance precipitation forecasting, we adopt the global IMERG as a precipitation label.
 Specifically, training is performed on 21 years (1998-2018) of ERA5 reanalysis and IMERG precipitation data at 0.25° resolution, where ERA5 provides 57 variables (6×8+9) and IMERG serves as the precipitation reference.
-A combination of the Continuous Ranked Probability Score (CRPS) and Log1p mean squared error is used for optimization to better capture ensemble uncertainty in precipitation.
-Unlike SEEDS, GenCast, and FuXi-ENS, our model is evaluated not on ERA5 reanalysis but against operational forecasts, aligning the assessment with real-world forecasting practice.
+The almost fair Continuous Ranked Probability Score (afCRPS) is used for optimization to better capture ensemble uncertainty in precipitation.
+Unlike SEEDS \cite{li2024generative}, GenCast, and FuXi-ENS, our model is evaluated not on ERA5 reanalysis but against operational forecasts, aligning the assessment with real-world forecasting practice.
 Furthermore, instead of relying on the diffusion process, ensemble data assimilation perturbations, or operational ensemble members, our approach represents uncertainty by directly embedding noise into the Transformer blocks.